Data processing agreement

 3. BabySea's role as Processor

-BabySea acts as a Processor with respect to Personal Data that the Customer submits to or generates through the Services.
-BabySea will:
+BabySea acts as a Processor with respect to Personal Data that the Customer submits to or generates through the Services where Customer determines the purposes and means of processing.

-1. Process Personal Data only on documented instructions from the Customer, including those instructions given by the Customer's use of the Services in accordance with the Terms of use, or as required by Applicable Data Protection Law.
+1. Process Personal Data only on documented instructions from the Customer, including instructions given through the Customer's use of the Services in accordance with the Terms of use, this DPA, and applicable order or account settings.

 2. Ensure that personnel authorized to process Personal Data are bound by appropriate confidentiality obligations.